-If you remember nothing else, remember that a tech bubble bursting is absolutely not the end of your tech career dreams.
+If you remember nothing else, keep in mind that a tech bubble bursting is absolutely not the end of your tech career dreams.
 If the world fell apart every time an investment bubble burst, we’d all be living back in the stone age!

 So stay focused, stay resilient, and make your dream job a reality.